Superman II: Plot

 Before the destruction of Krypton, (Note: As depicted in the 1978 film Superman.) the criminals General Zod, Ursa and Non are sentenced to banishment into the Phantom Zone.
 Years later, the Phantom Zone is shattered near Earth by the shockwave of a hydrogen bomb, thrown from Earth by Superman.
 The three criminals are freed and find themselves with superpowers granted by the yellow light of the Sun.
 After landing on the Moon and effortlessly killing a team of astronauts exploring there, they continue toward Earth with plans to conquer the planet.

 The Daily Planet sends journalist Clark Kent—whose secret identity is Superman—and his colleague Lois Lane to Niagara Falls.
 Lois suspects Clark and Superman are the same person after Clark is absent when Superman saves a child.
-Lois intentionally places herself in the falls, but Clark saves her without exposing himself.
+Lois intentionally jumps into the river, but Clark saves her without exposing himself.
 That night, Clark trips, and his hand lands in a lit fireplace.
 When Lois sees that his hand is unscathed, Clark reveals that he is indeed Superman.
 He takes her to his Fortress of Solitude in the Arctic, showing her the traces of his past stored within energy crystals.
 Superman declares his love for Lois and his wish to spend his life with her.
-After conferring with the hologram of his mother Lara, Superman removes his superpowers by exposing himself to red Kryptonian sunlight in a crystal chamber, becoming a mortal.
+After conferring with the hologram of his mother, Lara, Superman removes his superpowers by exposing himself to red Kryptonian sunlight in a crystal chamber, becoming a mortal.
 Clark and Lois spend the night together, then leave the Fortress and return from the Arctic.

 Meanwhile, Zod and his cohorts travel to the White House and force the President of the United States to surrender.
-Clark and Lois arrive at a diner in Alaska, where a trucker named Rocky sexually harasses Lois and beats Clark to a bloodied pulp.
-While Lois tries to help Clark with his wounds, the President makes a televised speech which is interrupted by Zod.
+Clark and Lois arrive at a diner in Alaska, where a trucker named Rocky sexually harasses Lois and beats Clark to a bloody pulp.
+While Lois tries to help Clark with his wounds, the President makes a televised speech, which is interrupted by Zod.
 Clark looks up at the TV and realizes that Zod, Ursa, and Non have taken over the planet.
-The President then asks for Superman's help and Zod challenges Superman.
-Clark realizes that he made a terrible mistake, and returns to the Fortress to restore his powers.
+The President then asks for Superman's help, and Zod challenges Superman.
+Clark realizes that he made a terrible mistake and returns to the Fortress to restore his powers.